5 Tips on How to Travel Cheaply in Europe

-I’ve traveled to most of the European countries, and through that experience I’ve picked up some great tips on how to save money while traveling Europe.
+I’ve traveled to most of the European countries, and through that experience, I’ve picked up some great tips on how to keep your Europe trip cost down.
 Below I share five of my favorite tricks and hacks for how to travel cheap in Europe.

 5 Quick Tips on How to Travel Cheap in Europe

-Tip#1: Use BlaBla Car to Get Around in Europe
+Tip#1: Use BlaBla Car for the Cheapest Way to Travel Europe

 The traditional way of saving money on transportation while backpacking Europe is to get a Eurail pass (a number of packaged train passes that entitle you to a certain amount of travel).
+Trains are great because they are arguably the easiest way to travel in Europe.
 But, while it is still possible to find value Eurail passes — particularly if you are eligible for a student discount — more often than not Eurail works out to be surprisingly expensive.

 Instead, I recommend checking out car-sharing services — the most popular of which is BlaBla Car.
 It sorta works like Uber for long distances, but with a key difference: the drivers only use it to offset expenses, not to make a profit.
 That means it’s a little less convenient than an Uber: you have to show up at the appointed time and place picked by the driver, and the drop-off location in your destination city may not be exactly what you want.